 What is a virtual IBAN account?

 Accepting and sending international B2B payments can often result in companies incurring a large number of transactional fees.
-Virtual IBANs offer companies the same facilities as a traditional settlement account, however, they reduce costs involved in opening and managing a physical account.
+Virtual IBANs offer companies the same facilities as a traditional settlement account, facilitating the reconciliation process, allowing businesses to transact with ease on a global scale, however, they reduce the complexity and costs involved in opening and managing a physical account.

 Virtual IBAN accounts provide a wide variety of benefits for banks and payments businesses, and their customers.
 The use of these accounts allows financial institutions to hold a regulated master IBAN account with dedicated virtual IBANs allocated to each of their customers, aiding settlement and reconciliation.

 A virtual IBAN provides payments businesses with a multi-currency, multi-jurisdictional banking solution without the need for several different banking relationships, while giving them the look and feel of having a local banking presence.